limafresh/Brushshe/README.md

 ### Shapes
 Rectangle, oval (with or without fill), line.
 ### My Gallery
-The place where drawings drawn in Brushshe are stored, as well as a window where you can view them.
-If you need to transfer your drawings to a new device, copy the contents of the "Brushshe Images" folder, which is in the "Images" folder.
+Window showing images drawn in Brushshe and "saved to gallery".
+Images from the gallery are stored in `<user_home_folder>/Pictures/Brushshe Images`.
 ### Dark theme
 There is a light and dark theme.
 ### File